An active-set algorithm for norm constrained quadratic problems: An active-set algorithm for

 This subsection concerns the case where the procedure described in the previous subsection could neither set $x_{k+1}$ to a minimizer of \ref{eqn:working_set_problem} nor ``hit'' a new constraint.
 In this case (\underline{lines 10-14} of Algorithm \ref{alg:active_set}), we proceed by performing projected gradient descent (PGD) on \eqref{eqn:working_set_problem} starting from the current iterate of the active-set algorithm.
 This is guaranteed to converge to a KKT point $x^s$ with $f(x^s) \leq f(x_k)$ \cite[Theorem 4.5]{Beck2018}.
 Suppose that $x^s$ is not feasible for \eqref{eqn:main_problem}.
 Since the feasible region is a closed set, PGD exits the feasible region in finitely many steps.
 By stopping the projected gradient descent just before it exits the feasible region, we can find a point $x_{k+1}$ with a newly ``hit'' constraint.

 Consider now the case where $x^s$ is feasible for \eqref{eqn:main_problem}.
-If the minimum eigenvalue $\lambda_{\min}$ of the projected Hessian of $f(\cdot)$ at $x^s$ is nonnegative (\underline{lines 12-14} of Algorithm \ref{alg:active_set}), then we set $x_{k+1} = x_s$ and we proceed to the steps outlined in the next subsection.
-Otherwise $\lambda_{\min} < 0$, and there exists a feasible sequence $\{z_k\}$ converging to $x^s$ with an appropriate limiting direction $d$
+If the minimum eigenvalue $\lambda_{\min}$ of the projected Hessian of $f(\cdot)$ at $x^s$ is nonnegative (\underline{lines 12-14} of Algorithm \ref{alg:active_set}), then we set $x_{k+1} = \newcontent{x^s}$ and we proceed to the steps outlined in the next subsection.
+Otherwise $\lambda_{\min} < 0$, and there exists a feasible sequence $\{z_k\}$ (w.r.t. to \eqref{eqn:working_set_problem}) converging to $x^s$ with an appropriate limiting direction $d$

 such that